mohmmedfathi/Operating-system-simulation/README.md

 # OS simulation

-It's a Python project to simulate the operating system.
+It's a c# project to simulate the operating system.